 A new indicator has been added to this dashboard!
 It gives access to the history of bicycle traffic since 2019, using the 2019 bicycle traffic as a reference point.
 It allows you to see, year after year, how traffic evolves globally, and each country.
 At the global level (panel of 14 countries), the trend is as follows:

-After a sharp increase in traffic in 2020, linked to the health context (need for physical exercise, outdoor activities), traffic decreased slightly in the following years but nevertheless remained at a higher level than 2019.
+After a sharp increase in traffic in 2020, linked to the health context (need for physical exercise, outdoor activities), bicycle traffic decreased slightly in the following years but nevertheless remained at a higher level than 2019.

-The 2023 trend is still too partial to judge bicycle ridership over the year (the winter period is traditionally less frequented, resulting in lower average traffic).
+The 2023 trend is still too partial to judge bicycle ridership over the year (the winter period is traditionally less frequented, resulting in lower average bicycle traffic).

 About our data analysis services